-city-Pittsburgh Local institutions donate $12 million for ambulances and snow plows as city still owes $1 million on water bills , and Amy Whipple February 6, 2026
+City of Pittsburgh Local institutions donate $12 million for ambulances and snow plows as city still owes $1 million on water bills , and Amy Whipple February 6, 2026

-city-Pittsburgh Acting Police Chief Jason Lando explains his vision for Pittsburgh’s police department , and Amy Whipple January 30, 2026
+City of Pittsburgh Acting Police Chief Jason Lando explains his vision for Pittsburgh’s police department , and Amy Whipple January 30, 2026

-city-Pittsburgh $20 million annual fleet fund, support for survivors of sexual assault, and new signs for the North Shore , and Amy Whipple January 23, 2026
+City of Pittsburgh $20 million annual fleet fund, support for survivors of sexual assault, and new signs for the North Shore , and Amy Whipple January 23, 2026

-city-Pittsburgh Tracking housing stock, two referendums for the May primary and the mayor’s first appointees , and Amy Whipple January 16, 2026
+City of Pittsburgh Tracking housing stock, two referendums for the May primary and the mayor’s first appointees , and Amy Whipple January 16, 2026

-city-Pittsburgh Protecting low-income residents’ homes, targeted recycling outreach and the cost of eradicating blight–Tell Council what you think , and Amy Whipple January 2, 2026
+City of Pittsburgh Protecting low-income residents’ homes, targeted recycling outreach and the cost of eradicating blight–Tell Council what you think , and Amy Whipple January 2, 2026

-city-Pittsburgh Property taxes increase by 20%, budget reaches $693 million and naming new violence prevention anchor organizations , and Amy Whipple December 26, 2025
+City of Pittsburgh Property taxes increase by 20%, budget reaches $693 million and naming new violence prevention anchor organizations , and Amy Whipple December 26, 2025

 Pittsburgh City Council Violence prevention funds to be redirected to city trucks, $6m planning contracts in jeopardy, and out-of-state property buyers to be blocked–Tell council what you think , and Amy Whipple December 19, 2025